mountainkidai/rfSEClub/Programming/rust/content/012_traits_and_generics.md

 }
 ```

-## Why both can produce the same output but serve different roles:
+## Why both can produce the same output but serve different roles

 - Trait implementations (impl) provide abilities to types:
   - They attach behavior to a type.